-All prospective career development students must attend a Program Information Session for their program(s) of interest.
-The information sessions are held at the JVS so students have the opportunity to experience the environment in which their classes will take place, as well as to view the lab facilities for each program.
+All prospective career development students must attend a 1st Step to Success!
+Information Session.
+The information sessions are held in-person at the JVS so students have the opportunity to experience the environment in which their classes will take place.
+Virtual sessions are conducted on an as needed basis and/or resulting from building closure.
 During this session, students are provided with specifics about educational content, attendance and participation expectations, and other details to assist prospective students to determine if the program will meet their interests, needs and career goals.
 Following the information sessions, students continue with the admissions process.
 Those interested in programs that are 600 hours or more follow the information session by attending a financial aid appointment with the Student Services Coordinator.
 Students seeking financial aid must provide evidence of a high school diploma or GED.
-The financial-aid appointment will help determine what costs, if any, will be covered by the Pell Grant and/or Direct Loan, and what portion of the costs will need to be covered by the student.
+The financial-aid appointment will help determine what costs, if any, will be covered by the Pell Grant and/or Direct Loan(s), and what portion of the costs will need to be covered by the student.
 Student Services may also refer the student to Ohio Means Jobs to determine their eligibility for funding to support their educational pathway.

-The final step in the process requires potential students to complete the WorkKeys assessment.
-The cost of \$75.00 must be paid upon registration for a test appointment and prior to taking the assessment.
-Those applicants who do not meet the required benchmark may retest, at a cost of \$25.00 per test, and assistance is provided to help students improve their scores.
-The Adult Career Center may provide tutoring to help students prepare to retest.
+The next step in the process requires potential students to complete the WorkKeys assessment.
+Students may register online to take the assessment; a \$75.00 fee is due at time of registration.
+Those applicants who do not meet the required benchmark may retest, at a cost of \$25.00 per test, and tutoring assistance can be provided to help students improve their scores.
 WorkKeys levels have been set for each of the approved programs according to the appropriate profile for that particular occupation.
 Achievement of the appropriate levels on each of the WorkKeys tests, Workplace Documents, Graphic Literacy and Applied Mathematics helps to assure that students have appropriate math and reading levels to achieve success in their chosen program.
 Additionally, the acquisition of pre-determined benchmark scores on the WorkKeys assessment allows the student to receive a National Career Readiness Certificate (NCRC) at the bronze, silver, gold or platinum level.
 The credential is very useful to students as they pursue employment as it provides information to potential employers of the student's academic competency level.

-In addition to the WorkKeys scores, specific programs may require drug testing, physicals, immunizations or proof of immunizations, and/or background checks prior to admission.
+In addition to the WorkKeys scores, specific programs may require drug-testing, physicals, immunizations or proof of immunizations, and/or background checks prior to admission.
 Career Development Programs include placement assistance and employability skills training.
-Personal supplies and tools are extra for some programs.
+Personal supplies and tools are extra for some programs; however, OMJ and/or or available grant funding may help cover these additional costs for eligible students.

-Finally, a minimum of a \$100 deposit is required for registration.
-This deposit may be covered by financial aid, and must be approved by the Student Services Coordinator.
+In the final step, a student completes their enrollment by speaking with an Administrative Assistant and paying the required \$100 deposit.
 The JVS's admissions policies are clearly stated to prospective students at the Information Session.

-Currently, there are 10 Career Development Programs that align with the mission of the Lorain County JVS "To create opportunities for students to achieve success in their careers."
-Please see Appendix D for more detailed descriptions of these 10 Career Development Programs.
+Currently, there are 11 Career Development Programs that align with the mission of the Lorain County JVS "To create opportunities for students to achieve success in their careers."
+Please see Appendix D for more detailed descriptions of these 11 Career Development Programs.

-- 1. Culinary Arts
+- 1. Automotive Service Technician

-- 2. Culinary Fundamentals
+- 2. Collision Repair

 - 3. Cosmetology

 - 4. Dental Assisting/Radiography

 - 5. Esthetician

-- 6. Manicurists
+- 6. Manicurists Bolded programs represent those that that are Title IV Financial Aid Eligible

 - 7. Phlebotomy Technician

 - 8. Precision Machine Technology

-- 9. State Tested Nurse Aide (STNA)
+- 9. State Tested Nurse Aide

+- 10. Supply Chain Automation Service Technician

-- 10. Welding/Fabrication
+- 11. Welding/Fabrication